evgeniyarbatov/evgeniyarbatov/README.md

 ## Why I Code

 For me writing code is a creative endeavor.
 My main interest is in bringing ideas to life and creating systems that do useful work.
 What I aim to achieve are the designs that are as simple as possible and are reliable.
-In my work I find inspiration from looking at nature.
+I find inspiration from looking at nature.

 ## How I Became Data Engineer